LLBF/Sales-volume-forecast-ARIMA/README.md

 * Data was downloaded from https://datamarket.es/#productos-de-supermercados-dataset

-* It is required to change in the jupyter notebooks the directory of the file csv (EDA notebook)
+* It is required to change the source of the jupyter notebook, the directory of the file csv ("url" on EDA_MercadonaTimeSeries notebook)